 Both dance and gymnastics will help your child with social skills and learning to follow instructions from their teachers because if they don’t, they can hurt themselves or not be chosen for a special part in a dance, and they’ll learn that quickly.
 But what are benefits or disadvantages of each?

-Which builds better muscles gymnastics or dance?
+1. Which builds better muscles gymnastics or dance?

 If your child is committed and disciplined in learning either one they will develop great muscle tone needed to support their body in their activity of choice which is why although easier than for someone who has done neither activity it can still take a dancer or gymnast some time to transition into the other activity if they choose to do so.

-A gymnast must be able to use their arms effectively for tumbling and to be able to perform on all their apparatus such as the parallel bars, uneven bars, vault, and the pommel horse.
+- A gymnast must be able to use their arms effectively for tumbling and to be able to perform on all their apparatus such as the parallel bars, uneven bars, vault, and the pommel horse.

 - A dancers core is strengthened every class as there is a big focus on their posture and stance.
 Students are constantly reminded to engage their core by their teachers in the form of pulling their tummies in, tucking their bottoms under and turning their legs out from their hips and holding these positions for long periods of time which trains and strengthens the muscles.

 - Any dancer will tell you they are more comfortable leaping or leading with one side of their body over the other, but a dancer must be able to use both feet effortlessly because they must be able to switch between the two sides to fit a group choreographed routine.

 Both dancers and gymnasts need to develop strong and flexible muscles within their bodies but generally, they are used in different ways.
 Dance is about balance, beauty, and grace.
 Whereas gymnastics needs strength and power.

-The toll of gymnastics and dance on the body and mind
+2. The toll of gymnastics and dance on the body and mind

 On the other hand, a female ballet dancer, in particular, has a body shape that most would call long and lithe because they must be able to be lifted effortlessly.

 Society has taught them that if they are not the right shape or size, then they cannot be a dancer whether it be a prima ballerina or a backup dancer in the latest music video clip.

 The constant practice that is required of them; the risks they take with their bodies (imagine running towards a vault as fast as you can then flinging yourself over it!) and the hours spent in the gym eventually takes a toll on the body that some can never recover from.
 You must be extremely dedicated if you want to compete at a professional level.

 In ballet, the effort to stand up on your tiptoes for hours at a time can strain your legs, ankles, and especially the toes.
 Therefore, training and practicing are important because the more the body is used to the exercise, has muscle memory and strength and flexibility the less likelihood there is of serious injury.